Research output per year

 Evidence on the relationship between socio-economic disadvantage and the attainment gap in the English education system, Co-Investigator, 2021-2022, funded by the Education Endowment Foundation and led by Prof. Carlo Raffo

-This study is a cross-disciplinary partnership exploring the causes of the socio-economic gap in attainment among 3-18 year-old children in England.
+This study was a cross-disciplinary partnership exploring the causes of the socio-economic gap in attainment among 3-18 year-old children in England.

 HeadStart National Evaluation, Co-Investigator, 2016-2023, funded by the National Lottery Community Fund and led by Prof. Jessica Deighton, Evidence Based Practice Unit (a collaboration between the Anna Freud National Centre for Children and Families and University College London)

-HeadStart is a six-year, £67.4 million National Lottery funded programme set up by The National Lottery Community Fund, the largest funder of community activity in the UK.
-It aims to explore and test new ways to improve the mental health and wellbeing of young people aged 10 to 16 and prevent serious mental health issues from developing.
-The evaluation uses quantitative and qualitative strands to evaluate programme effectiveness as well as to longitudinally explore adolescent mental health and wellbeing trajectories and experiences.
+HeadStart was a six-year, £67.4 million National Lottery funded programme set up by The National Lottery Community Fund, the largest funder of community activity in the UK.
+It aimed to explore and test new ways to improve the mental health and wellbeing of young people aged 10 to 16 and prevent serious mental health issues from developing.
+The evaluation used quantitative and qualitative strands to evaluate programme effectiveness as well as to longitudinally explore adolescent mental health and wellbeing trajectories and experiences.
 You can find out more about the project here.

 The TELL Study (Teenagers' Experiences of Life in Lockdown), Principal Investigator, 2020-2021, partially funded by The University of Manchester's Economic and Social Research Council Impact Acceleration

-The TELL Study is a research project that aims to understand 16- to 19-year-olds' experiences of the initial UK lockdown during the COVID-19 pandemic.
-The project places particular emphasis on this age group's wellbeing.
-We asked UK-based 16- to 19-year-olds to provide a written account of their lockdown experiences, sharing what lockdown looked like for them, what it felt like, and how they managed it.
-We are using the findings to share considerations on ways to support teenagers and their wellbeing during the pandemic, including creating a toolkit for educators working to support this age group.
-You can find out more about the project here.
+The TELL Study was a research project that aimed to understand 16- to 19-year-olds' experiences of the initial UK lockdown during the COVID-19 pandemic, with an emphasis on wellbeing.
+We asked UK-based 16- to 19-year-olds to share their lockdown experiences, sharing what lockdown looked like for them, what it felt like, and how they managed it.
+You can find out more about the project here and read our paper here.

 Children and young people's perceptions and experiences of social, emotional, and mental wellbeing in school, Co-Principal Investigator alongside Dr. Alexandra Hennessey, 2020-2021, funded by The National Institute for Health and Care Excellence

 This research was commissioned by NICE (The National Institute for Health and Care Excellence) to inform development of guidance for school-based wellbeing interventions and provision practices, with the aim of understanding what children and young people themselves consider good practice in this area.
 We engaged with children and young people in focus groups and asked them to tell us what they thought wellbeing provision ought to look like.
 Findings from our work with children and young people are available here and the linked NICE guidance can be found here.
-The project used creative methods to engage participants; we share our resources here and reflect on our experiences and offer recommendations for other researchers here.
-We are currently working on wider dissemination of key findings for academic audiences.
+We have also shared academic pieces on our methodology, as well as on key findings and implications around school culture and educational transitions.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):